Dialog manager: Information state

-Another example of an information state based dialogue manager is FLoReS.
+Another example of an information state based dialog manager is FLoReS.
 It uses a propositional information state to encode the current state and selects the next action using a Markov decision process.
-This dialogue manager is implemented in the jmNL software.
+This dialog manager is implemented in the jmNL software.

 General planning

 A generalization of this approach is to let the author define the goals of the agent, and let the DM construct a plan to achieve that goal.
 The plan is made of operations.
 Each speech act is an operation.
 Each operation has preconditions and postconditions (effects), for example: